Flying-Pig-Labs/idea-to-app-workshop/steps/4-infrastructure.md

 - Name appears correctly
 - Source says "Lovable App"

-**3. Zap is turned ON:**
+**3. Scenario is turned ON:**
-- Toggle switch at top = ON
+- Toggle switch at bottom left = ON
-- Status shows "On"
+- Status shows "Active"
-- Not "Paused" or "Off"
+- Not "Inactive" or "Off"

 </details>